xtianbetz/imx-bsp-bootstrap/README.md

 bitbake imx-image-core
 ```

-NOTE: This process will take at least a half hour on a very fast multicore
+NOTE: This process will take at least a half hour on a very fast multi-core
 machine and will use close to 100GB of disk space.

 ## Workarounds you may need